YamahJaleel/Mini-Projects/README.md

  program will then use the char.at() method to recognize each of the two characters making up any roman numeral as one of the 7 "IVXLCDM".
-It will then run these characters through a switch statement that adds to the num variable whichever amount the characters correspond to. i.e X = 10 so num += 10.
+It will then run these characters through a switch statement that adds to the num variable whichever amount the characters correspond to i.e X = 10 so num += 10.